agello/techlab/labs/06_scale.md

 ## Interruption-free deployment using Readiness Probe and Rolling Update

-The update strategy [Rolling] (https://docs.openshift.com/container-platform/3.3/dev_guide/deployments/deployment_strategies.html#rolling-strategy) allows interruption-free deployments.
+The update strategy [Rolling](https://docs.openshift.com/container-platform/3.3/dev_guide/deployments/deployment_strategies.html#rolling-strategy) allows interruption-free deployments.
 This will start the new version of the application as soon as the application is ready, Request will be routed to the new pod, and the old version will be undeployed.

-In addition, using [Container Health Checks] (https://docs.openshift.com/container-platform/3.3/dev_guide/application_health.html), the deployed application of the platform can provide detailed feedback on its current state.
+In addition, using [Container Health Checks](https://docs.openshift.com/container-platform/3.3/dev_guide/application_health.html), the deployed application of the platform can provide detailed feedback on its current state.

 Basically, there are two checks that can be implemented: